usa_logo

 Find Out if You Qualify

-*Consent: By clicking the "SUBMIT" button, I consent to receive recurring auto dialed and/or text messages from USA Justice Group or our partners in order to discuss my legal options and at the telephone number I provided.
+*Consent: By clicking the "SUBMIT" button, I consent to receive recurring auto dialed and/or text messages from USA Justice Group, and Tort Intake Professionals LLC or our partners in order to discuss my legal options and at the telephone number I provided.
 I also consent to the USA Justice Group Privacy Policy and Terms of Use.
 I understand that I may receive a call even if my telephone number is listed on a Do Not Call list and that my consent is not a requirement of purchase.
 I understand that my telephone company may impose charges on me for these contacts and that I can revoke this consent at any time.
 For SMS campaigns: Text STOP to cancel and HELP for help.
 Msg & data rates may apply.
 Recurring msgs up to 27 msgs per month.

 Michigan School Abuse Victims Have an Opportunity for Justice and Potential Compensation